thingsboard/thingsboard.github.io/docs/reference/coap-api.md

 CoAP protocol is UDP based, but similar to HTTP it uses request-response model.
 CoAP observes [option](https://tools.ietf.org/html/rfc7641) allows to subscribe to resources and receive notifications on resource change.

-Thingsboard server nodes act as a CoAP Server that supports both regular and observe requests.
+ThingsBoard server nodes act as a CoAP Server that supports both regular and observe requests.

 ##### Client libraries setup